 In 2021, The National Agricultural Soil Carbon Observatory (NASCO) was funded by the Department of Agriculture, Food and the Marine.
 Establishment is underway and when complete, NASCO will consist of 10 Eddy Covariance Flux Towers located on various agricultural sites including grasslands, mineral soils and peatlands.
 This will add depth and value to existing research projects including Teagasc Sign Post farms and the Agricultural Catchments Programme.
 NASCO will also place Ireland at the forefront of EU carbon sequestration research and will enable:

-- evaluate the rate of C sequestration in temperate pastures, according to climate, soil and agricultural management practices
+- Evaluation of the rate of carbon sequestration in temperate pastures, according to climate, soil and agricultural management practices

 - Improved quantification and modelling of soil carbon emissions and sinks from agricultural land